pauldowman/gitmodel/README.md

     c1 = Comment.create!(:id => '2010-01-03-328', :text => '...')
     c2 = Comment.create!(:id => '2010-05-29-742', :text => '...')

+An example of a project that uses GitModel is [Balisong](https://github.com/pauldowman/balisong), a blogging app for coders (but it doesn't save objects to the data store.
+It's read-only so far, assuming that posts will be edited with a text editor).

 Database file structure
 -----------------------